PacketAnglers/atd-avd-l2ls-campus/README.md

 <img src="images/code-server.png" alt="folder" width="400"/>

-Click through any popups that may occur.
+Click through any pop-ups that may occur.

 Now, start a new terminal session by clicking on the hamburger and selecting Terminal->New Terminal.